Giving birth with no medication tops my list of painful experiences; breastfeeding with sore and cracked nipples

 The first latch and the many that followed were painful AF.

 For the first time ever, I got front seat tickets to a show of my breast inflating, deflating, and get tender and raw (on repeat).
 Most frustrating was the sore and cracked nipples.

 If you are having a similar experience, these tips can help.

 GET TO THE ROOT CAUSE

-Often times, the reason for cracked nipples are related to improper latching.
+Often times, the reason for painful cracked nipples is related to improper latching.
 At the beginning of my breastfeeding journey, I was unknowingly allowing my daughter to suckle at the breast without a great latch.
 As a result, my nipples suffered.

 My nips looked like they had spent months in the desert with no water.
 After connecting with a lactation consultant and learning how to get a better latch the nipple pain improved and breastfeeding slowly became more enjoyable.